shadow-robot/sr_interface/doc/tutorial/RobotCommander.md

    * *name* is the unique identifier of the target pose defined in SRDF
    * *wait_result* indicates if method should wait for movement end or not (default value is True)

-In order to created new named pose you can do following:
+In order to created a new named pose you can do following:

 * Run shell command
 ```bash